On the vanishing of Relative Negative K-theory: Relative negative homotopy K-theory of smooth maps

-In this section, all the schemes are defined over a field $k$ and we assume that the resolution of singularities holds over $k$.
-The main goal is to prove Theorem \ref{Smooth,surjective}, which is a vanishing result for relative negative homotopy K-groups of a smooth, surjective map.
+In this section, all the schemes are defined over a field $k.$ The main goal is to prove Theorem \ref{Smooth,surjective}, which is a vanishing result for relative negative homotopy K-groups of a smooth map.